kenyawebs/studio_tests/README.md

 -   **🌱 Personal Growth**: An AI-assisted personal journal, a life mentoring network, and a "Wisdom Texts" section for exploring ancient wisdom.
 -   **❤️ Community Impact**: A volunteer board to find and post service opportunities, and a secure giving platform to support the community's mission.
 -   **🧠 Holistic Well-being**: A dedicated hub with resources for mental and spiritual health, including access to professional providers and AI-powered guidance.
--   **🎨 Creative Tools**: A "Sermon Remix" studio for creating and sharing short-form video content from longer talks and sermons.
+-   **🎨 Creative Tools**: A "Sermon Remix" studio and a "Memes" generator for creating and sharing content.
--   **🔐 Secure & Private**: Built with Firebase Authentication and Firestore, ensuring user data is secure and private by default.

 ---